Our Colleague Networks

 We are now a Diversity champion with Stonewall who will help us develop a diverse culture and network, and who can advise us on any diversity challenge or query.
 Being a Diversity champion means we are part of a network with over 600 employers where we can share ideas with other sectors and regions.

 Women in Tesco

 The Women in Tesco is a network for colleagues, run by colleagues.
 We want to inspire and empower colleagues at Tesco, and provide support for everybody in their careers.
 We’re here to help, providing advice from our peers, and life stories from senior colleagues.
 Our aim is to support one another with ways to make working life easier, wherever you are in the business and whatever your goals.

-If you want to get involved, there are groups you can join in:
+If you want to get involved, there are groups you can join in the following areas:

 • SRD + Supply Chain